Evgeniy20/c-sharp/unity/3.4/Unity-IOS/README.md

 4. In the dialog the opens select iOS under the platform and click "Switch Platform".
 5. Click "Build and Run"
 6. This will run the PubNub example in the iPad simulator
-7. You may get an error SystemException: System.Net.Sockets are supported only on Unity Pro.
-Referenced from assembly 'Assembly-CSharp'.
-If so you need to use the Unity3d pro.
-8. The code uses the pre-compiler flag UNITY_IOS to distinguish between other platforms.
+7. The code uses the pre-compiler flag UNITY_IOS to distinguish between other platforms.
-9. Target iOS version 4.0 and above.
+8. Target iOS version 4.0 and above.

 #### Running the Tests